Religion and Sexuality

 The word 'sex' was never a dirty word in my household.
 It was spoken about openly and objectively.
 Sex-ed started as soon as my cousins and I exhibited signs that we were curious about our bodies and began to ask questions.
 Of course, human sexuality was discussed in an age appropriate manner, but the message was always the same for as long as I can remember: Sex is a natural part of ALL of Nature that does include YOU.
 Your body is sacred and should be treated as such, sex should always be consensual and pleasurable; and it is best to wait until there is a true connection before doing it otherwise it can be an empty pursuit.
 However, never allow yourself to be judged nor should you judge others for engaging in sexual activity purely for pleasure.

-My personal belief: I define myself as a spiritual-agnostic which means that I believe in the possibility of an intelligent Creator(s) force, but this “force” does not seek nor require supplication from us.
-It merely observes its creations but doesn't care or judge--it's totally objective, accepting of our vices and virtues, and it plays by universal rules.
-I believe that everything that lives in the universe has a soul and that our great, beautiful planet has one as well.
+My personal belief: I define myself as an atheist-agnostic which means that I am uncertain of the existence of an intelligent Creator(s) force, but I am 100% sure this “force” does not seek nor require supplication from us.
+If It exists, it merely observes its creations but doesn't care or judge--It is totally objective, accepting of our vices and virtues, and It plays by universal rules.
+I believe that everything that lives in the universe has an animating force and that our great, beautiful planet, Gaia, has one as well.
 I also believe that sex between two consenting adults has the potential to be a very spiritual and healing endeavor if we open our minds and hearts to such an incredible experience.
 Most people are afraid of intertwining sex and spirit, but my question to my readers is:

 How can you have one without the other?